 Health Unit Coordinators can also voluntarily certify through the National Association of Health Unit Coordinators (NAHUC).
 Certification requirements include formal education, training, or experience, as well as a high-school diploma or GED.

-The HUC Certification Training classes delivered by WeCareOnlineClasses were prepared by professional nurses and educators.
+The HUC Certification Training classes delivered by WeCareOnlineClasses were prepared by professional instructors and educators.
 As in any strong academic and educational system, the program is designed to help you acquire applicable knowledge and skills progressively, as fast as possible.

-Your instructor and our support staff will review your progress and papers as you move along the course, with a view to (a) helping you get your professionnal Certification as quickly as possible, and (b) increasing your professional value in the eyes of HR departments seeking to hire Health Unit Coordinators.
+Your instructor and our support staff will review your progress and papers as you move along the course, with a view to (a) helping you get your Certification as quickly as possible, and (b) increasing your professional value in the eyes of HR departments seeking to hire Health Unit Coordinators.

 Certified Health Unit Coordinators are mandated by their certification organization, NAHUC, to recertify every 3 years or to lose their original certification.
 The recertification process requires that you earn 36 NAHUC contact-hours of continuing education in various activities during the three year validity period of your certification.